How to Manage Flower Inventory

 To evaluate sales and conditions of stock, so that price reductions can be put in place.

 Forecasting demand is one of the biggest challenges during the busy season.
 You might be taking an informed guess at how many sales you expect to make within a given period.
 But why guess when there are various tools available to assist you.
 They can help with seasonal forecasting and assist in predicting basic sales or seasonal demands.
 You can analyze historical data and seasonal variations to identify problems that may affect the replenishment of perennial flowers throughout the year.
 Once you have this data, use it to set minimum stock levels and protect your cash flow.

 Identify Seasonal Timelines and Demand

 To plan for your busy seasons, you need to understand each season’s time period.
 This will be different depending on your location and will help you meet customer demands throughout the year.
 As these busy seasons are usually short, you can have the complete stock delivered in advance.
 Sometimes you can get a discount for ordering well in advance.
 By identifying your timelines, you can purchase the correct amount and type of inventory with little stress.

 Categorize your Inventory by Season

 Categorize inventory stock based on the life span of the flowers.
 This will help you differentiate the purely seasonal flowers from the perennial flowers that are usually sold year-round.
 For instance, the market for Begonia is year-long but demand spikes over certain holidays such as Christmas, Thanksgiving, and New Year.
 Purely seasonal flowers like Acashia, Amaryllis, Carnation, Evergreens, Gerbera Daisies, Ginger, Helleborus, etc. are those found during winter and that attract less demand outside of that season.
-You should establish an effective Fresh produce packaging process to avoid overstock of flowers as they have short shelf life.
+You should establish an effective inventory control process to avoid overstock of flowers as they have short shelf life.